flaing/meteor-phonegap/README.md

 stuff is running on.

 `meteor2cordova.sh` will simply `wget` a Meteor project and apply some hackery on that.
+Try `meteor2cordova.sh docs.meteor.com` for fun, and well, it might actually be useful.

 Some useful cli stuff